isomerpages/imda-codesg/_code-for-fun/Primary Schools.md

 ![](/images/cff/CFF%20Pri%20image.jpg)

-The **Code For Fun** Programme for Primary schools offers a standardised curriculum to all upper primary students, so that all students in our schools will have exposure to baseline computational thinking before they leave primary school.
+The **Code For Fun** Programme for primary schools offers a standardised curriculum to all upper primary students, so that all students in our schools will have exposure to baseline computational thinking before they leave primary school.
 The programme also introduces students to some basic concepts of emerging technology.
 Through this 10-hour curriculum, students will be able to:

 * Learn about core computational thinking concepts and how it can be applied to aspects of daily life;